 Hosting outdoor or indoor events means you need speakers that allow you to project audio to a large audience with minimum effort.
 But how far can you run your speaker wires?
 Will your wires be able to carry sound to a long distance without substantial quality loss?
 This article explains the challenges of running long speaker wires.

 The maximum length you can run a speaker wire is dependent on the gauge of the wire and the impedance (resistance in ohms Ω) of the speaker.
 The size of the speaker does not matter.

-The maximum length of your speaker wire should be determined by a rule which states that the total resistance of the wire should be less than 5% of the impedance (resistance) of the speaker.
-For example, if your speaker is rated at 8-ohms, then you can run an 18 gauge wire up to 32 feet, a 16 gauge wire up to 48-feet, a 14 gauge up to 80-feet, and a 12 gauge wire up 120 feet.
+The maximum length of your speaker wire should be determined by a rule that states that the total resistance of the wire should be less than 5% of the impedance (resistance) of the speaker.
+For example, if your speaker is rated at 8 ohms, then you can run an 18 gauge wire up to 32 feet, a 16 gauge wire up to 48 feet, a 14 gauge up to 80 feet, and a 12 gauge wire up to 120 feet.

 Below is a table that shows the maximum length you can run a speaker wire depending on the impedance of the speaker and the gauge of the wire:

 |9 feet max

 |20 feet max